Sialitech/label-siali/docs/source/guide/stats.md

 ### Available agreement metrics

-The following table lists the agreement metrics available in Label Studio Enterprise.
+The following table lists the agreement metrics available in Siali Label Enterprise.
 If you want to use a different agreement metric, you can [create a custom agreement metric](custom_metric.html).

 | Agreement Metric | Tag | Labeling Type | Description |
 | --- | --- | --- | --- |